yireo/yireo-slides/slides/yireo/enforce_better_extensions-magex19.md

 {state: dark main middle}
-## How can we enforce better Magento extensions?
+# How can we enforce better Magento extensions?
-# Drop the legacy
+## and get rid of the weak
 #### by Jisse Reitsma (Yireo)

 ---